MetaCommunity/affta/README.md

 * Linux kernel testing [See also: One's Diigo bookmarks]
 * "Full build process"
     * "Diagnostic distribution" testing - definitions and automation
-        * Optimizations for compilation of "diagnostic" system components
+        * Optimization for compilation of "diagnostic" system components
     * "Live distribution" testing - definitions and automation
-        * Optimizations for compilation of "live" system components
+        * Optimization's for compilation of "live" system components
 * Integration with _Continuous Integration_ systems
     * Hudson (Eclipse Foundation)
 * Integration with application-specific testing frameworks